Microsoft Workloads on AWS

 Most SSM Documents and Automation runbooks include input parameters.
 As shown in Figure 6 and Figure 7, the parameters that can be configured are AutomationAssumeRole and DomainJoinActivity, both of which should be familiar to you if you manually ran the Automation runbook.
 Configuring the DomainJoinActivity field is required with either Join or Unjoin, both of which determine a specific AD domain activity that will take place.

 To allow State Manager to call AWS services specified in the runbook and run Automation associations on your behalf, specify the role ARN created from the CloudFormation template in the AutomationAssumeRole field.
 Figure 8 shows the custom IAM policy that allows State Manager permissions to describe, stop, and reboot EC2 instances, as well as create and describe EC2 tags.
 It also allows Systems Manager to describe EC2 instances, list associations, and run commands directly on the EC2 instances.
-Visit our documentation to learn more.
+Review Method 2: Use IAM to configure roles for Automation to learn more.

 Figure 6: Input parameters configured to allow domain join.